-As disclosed in the section '5.1 Going concern' in the consolidated financial statements, the board of directors performed their assessment of the Company's ability to continue as a going concern for at least twelve months from the date of preparation of the financial statements and has not identified events or conditions that may cast significant doubt on the Company's ability to continue as a going concern (hereafter: going-concern risks).
+As disclosed in the section 5 'Preparation of the consolidated financial statements' in the consolidated financial statements, the board of directors performed its assessment of the Company's ability to continue as a going concern for at least twelve months from the date of preparation of the financial statements and has not identified events or conditions that may cast significant doubt on the Company's ability to continue as a going concern (hereafter: going-concern risks).

 Our procedures to evaluate the board of directors' going-concern assessment included, amongst others:

-- considering whether the board of directors' going-concern assessment includes all relevant information of which we are aware as a result of our audit and inquiring with the board of directors regarding the board of directors' most important assumptions underlying its going-concern assessment; - evaluating the board of directors' current budget including cash flows for at least twelve months from the date of preparation of the financial statements taken into account current developments in the industry, such as high inflation levels, and all relevant information of which we are aware as a result of our audit; - analysing whether the current and the required financing has been secured to enable the continuation of the entirety of the Company's operations, including compliance with relevant covenants; - performing inquiries of the board of directors as to its knowledge of going-concern risks beyond the period of the board of directors' assessment.
+- considering whether the board of directors' going-concern assessment included all relevant information of which we were aware as a result of our audit and inquiring of the board of directors regarding the board of directors' most important assumptions underlying its goingconcern assessment; - evaluating the board of directors' current budget including cash flows for at least twelve months from the date of preparation of the financial statements taken into account current developments in the industry such as high inflation levels and all relevant information of which we were aware as a result of our audit; - analysing whether the current and the required financing has been secured to enable the continuation of the entirety of the Company's operations, including compliance with relevant covenants: - performing inquiries of the board of directors as to its knowledge of going-concern risks beyond the period of the board of directors' assessment.